A theory for the zeros of Riemann $\zeta$ and other $L$-functions (updated): Introduction

-Let us summarize some of the main points of the material presented in t he second half of these lectures.
-It is difficult to visualize a complex function since it is a hypersurface in a $4$ dimensional space.
-We present one way to visualize the RH based on an electro-static analogy.
-From the real and imaginary parts of the function $\xi (z)$ defined in \eqref{xidef} we construct a two dimensional vector field $\Evec$ in section \ref{Electric}.
-By virtue of the Cauchy-Riemann equations, this field satisfies the conditions of an electro-static field with no sources.
-It can be written as the gradient of an electric potential $\Phi (x,y)$, and visualization is reduced to one real function over the $2$ dimensional complex plane.
-We argue that if the real potential $\Phi$ along the line $\Re (z) =1$ alternates between positive and negative in the most regular manner possible, then the RH would appear to be true.
+Let us summarize some of the main points of the material presented in the second half of these lectures.
+It is difficult to visualize a complex function since it is a hypersurface in a $4$-dimensional space.
+We present one way to visualize the RH based on an electrostatic analogy.
+From the real and imaginary parts of the function $\xi (z)$ defined in \eqref{xidef} we construct a 2-dimensional vector field $\Evec$ in section \ref{Electric}.
+By virtue of the Cauchy-Riemann equations, this field satisfies the conditions of an electrostatic field with no sources.
+It can be written as the gradient of an electric potential $\Phi (x,y)$, and visualization is reduced to one real function over the 2-dimensional complex plane.
+We argue that if the real potential $\Phi$ along the line $\Re (z) =1$ alternates between positive and negative values in the most regular manner possible, then the RH would appear to be true.
 Asymptotically one can analytically understand this regular alternating behavior, however the asymptotic expansion is not controlled enough to rule out zeros off the critical line.

 The primary new result is described in section \ref{sec:zeta_function}.
-There we present the equation \eqref{exact_eq2} which is a transcendental equation for the ordinate of the $n$-th zero on the critical line.
-These zeros are in one-to-one correspondence with the zeros of the cosine function.
+There we present the equation \eqref{exact_eq2} which is a transcendental equation for the ordinate of the $n$-th zero on the critical line.\footnote{\emph{Note added:} We will sometimes refer to this equation as the Fran\c ca-LeClair equation \cite{FL1}.} These zeros are in one-to-one correspondence with the zeros of the cosine function.
 This equation involves two terms, a smooth one from $\log \Gamma$ and a small fluctuating term involving $\arg \zeta \(\smallhalf + i y \)$, i.e. the function commonly referred to as $S(y)$ \eqref{SofyDef}.
-If the small term $S(y)$ is neglected, then there is a solution to the equation for every $n$ which can be expressed explicitly in terms of the Lambert $W$-function (see Section~\ref{sec:lambert}).
+If the small term $S(y)$ is neglected, then there is a solution to the equation for every $n$ which can be expressed explicitly in terms of the Lambert $W$-function (see section~\ref{sec:lambert}).
 The equation with the $S(y)$ term can be solved numerically to calculate zeros to very high accuracy, $1000$ digits or more.
-It is thus a new algorithm for computing zeros.